-F-1 students must ensure that their U.S. telephone number(s) and local U.S. and permanent home country addresses are always accurate in Emory's records.
-DHS requires all non-immigrants to update their address within 10 days of any change.
-To meet these federally mandated requirements, please follow the instructions for updating address changes at Emory University.
+You must ensure that your U.S. phone number(s) and local U.S. and permanent home country addresses are always accurate in Emory's records.
+You must update your address within 10 days of any change.
+See: updating address changes at Emory.

 Your passoprt must be valid for 6 months into the future at all times.
 Approximately 8 months before your passport expires, you should request a new passport from the consulate or embassy of your home country within the U.S. or while you are at home during a break between terms.

 You are eligible to work on campus up to 20 hours per week during the academic year and full time during official university breaks and vacations.
 Prior to beginning employment, you must apply for a Social Security number.
 You are not allowed to work off campus unless specifically authorized to do so.
 See: employment.